tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/功能实践/直播鉴黄_intl_en.md

 ### 1. Delete the screencapturing rule

-Call [DeleteLiveSnapshotRule](https://intl.cloud.tencent.com/document/product/267/30833), passing in the `DomainName`, `AppName`, and `StreamName` bind to the screencapturing template ID to delete the screencapturing rule.
+Call [DeleteLiveSnapshotRule](https://intl.cloud.tencent.com/document/product/267/30833), passing in the `DomainName`, `AppName`, and `StreamName` bound to the screencapturing template ID to delete the screencapturing rule.

 ### 2. Modify the screencapturing template

-Call [ModifyLiveSnapshotTemplate](https://intl.cloud.tencent.com/document/product/267/30828), setting `PornFlag` to `0.
+Call [ModifyLiveSnapshotTemplate](https://intl.cloud.tencent.com/document/product/267/30828), setting `PornFlag` to `0`.